Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Introduction

-Our key insight is that the reproducing kernel Hilbert space (RKHS), a popular nonparametric setting in machine learning, is \textit{precisely} the class of functions for which the steps of nonparametric causal estimation can be separated.
-This decomposition follows almost immediately from the definition of the RKHS, and it is a specific strength of our framework; random forests, for example, do not allow such decoupling.
-We adapt kernel ridge regression, a classic machine learning algorithm that generalizes splines \citep{wahba1990spline}, to address the computational challenges of estimating causal functions such as dose, heterogeneous, and incremental response curves.
+We adapt kernel ridge regression, a classic machine learning algorithm that generalizes splines \cite{wahba1990spline}, to address the computational challenges of estimating causal functions such as dose, heterogeneous, and incremental response curves.
 Nonparametric estimation with kernels is quite simple: the nonlinear regression with many covariates can be estimated by simple matrix operations; the conditional distribution can be expressed as a regression problem and estimated by simple matrix operations as well; and the step of integration can be performed by taking the product of the results.
 The final nonparametric estimator for the causal function has a one line, closed form solution, unlike previous work.
 This simplicity makes the family of estimators highly practical.
-The proposed estimators are substantially simpler yet outperform some leading alternatives in nonlinear simulations with many covariates.
-As extensions, we generalize our new algorithmic techniques to counterfactual distributions as well as causal functions and distributions identified by front and back door criteria.
+The proposed estimators are substantially simpler yet outperform some leading alternatives in nonlinear simulations with many covariates; see Supplement~\ref{sec:experiments}.
+As extensions, we generalize our new algorithmic techniques to counterfactual distributions in Supplement~\ref{sec:distribution} as well as causal functions and distributions identified by front and back door criteria in Supplement~\ref{sec:graphical}.